The Spin Stops Here!

 But isn't this precisely where all the trouble lies?
 Even if we play down the evidence that people do not always behave rationally (especially under stress), the fundamental difficulty of methods based on this conception of rational behavior is the accurate modeling of :"what is in their best interest"?!

-Is it surprising then that Bueno de Mesquita's contentions regarding his models' capabilities to yield concrete results, predicting precise outcomes of conflict situations, have provoked such criticism?
+Is it surprising then that Bueno de Mesquita's contentions regarding his models' capabilities to yield concrete results, in predicting precise outcomes of conflict situations, have provoked such criticism?

 Charles Harpole